The recognised and approved full 5 day mediation course will qualify you to be an Accredited Mediator.

-The course broadly takes the form set out below and is a demanding, challenging, and rigorous week which includes after hours homework that is at the same time for most the most extraordinary professional experience and learning, that universally receives the highest accolades.
-There is a mix of teaching (but not once will you see the leaders or tutors refer to notes or texts) and role plays that have been developed over a decade to provide a near-perfect blend that is constantly adjusted to meet the needs of every student.
+The course broadly takes the form set out below and is a demanding, challenging, and rigorous week which includes after hours homework.
+The course provides the most extraordinary professional experience and learning, that universally receives the highest accolades.
+There is a mix of teaching and role plays that have been developed over almost two decades to provide a near-perfect blend that is constantly adjusted to meet the needs of delegates.

 Assessment Days based on:

 There is no age limit high or low.
 There is no need to be a lawyer, to have a degree, or to be a judge.
 The course is skill based and builds on all the experience of the varied participants.
 You should have an interest in people and in assisting individuals, groups, and organisations find solutions for disputes which may appear intractable.

 You will need a real readiness to listen, to think and to have a willingness to learn new skills.

-Our faculty experts will give you remarkable training and the skills you need to:-
+Our faculty will give you remarkable training and the skills you need to:-